OpenForest4D/multi-temporal-lidar-forestry/instructions/Setup_Instructions.md

 # Setup Instructions

 These instructions are a guide for installing all necessary software, creating environments, and running the provided Jupyter and R scripts.
-Each step includes rationale, example commands, and links to official resources.

 ---

-## 1. System Prerequisites

-1. Internet connection
-2. Administrative or sudo privileges (for software installation)
-3. Minimum 8 GB RAM (12 GB or more recommended for large LiDAR datasets)

----

-## 2. Installing Python and Conda
+## 1. Installing Python and Conda

 Python 3.8 or higher is required.
 The Conda package manager provides isolated environments and consistent dependency resolution.